 Why are we refreshing this policy?

 As with many of our signatories and the wider business community, Diversity, Equity and Inclusion (DEI) has been a strong area of focus at the PRI in recent years.
-We have updated our Diversity, Equity and Inclusion (DEI) Policy and Guidance document in line with best practice and would welcome signatories to participate in the consultation to gather feedback.
+We updated our Diversity, Equity and Inclusion (DEI) Policy and Guidance document in line with best practice.

 Our new DEI policy is the first step toward ensuring strong governance of this topic at the PRI.
 This has been rewritten with consultative feedback from our DEI Working Group, representatives from all our global locations and in collaboration with the Leadership Team.
 Alongside the policy, we have developed a guidance document which aims to bring the policy to life with definitions, examples and top tips.